 Foot blisters are common, but they’re not inevitable.
 And things have come a long way in recent years.
 We’re better than ever at understanding what causes blisters and how to prevent them.
 This may surprise you.

 If you’re blister prone and feel like you’ve tried everything, I’m sure I can help.
 In fact, I’m certain of it.
-Use the search function at the top of the page and type in your blister location.
+You can search for your blister location on this website.
 If you’d like some one-on-one help, join my Fix My Foot Blisters Fast course and I’ll walk you through everything you need to know.
 Read the reviews, look at all the things I’ll teach you, and how much it costs.
 Then think about how much it would be worth to you to not get blisters any more.